 Just to dispel a few myths and set the record straight – we don’t wear kilts on the farm, and have resisted the temptation to have a tartan outfit for our drivers.
 We do, however, love the bagpipes, the fiddle, and Scottish music and dance in general, and Anne is a much sought-after musician and ceilidh dance caller.
-Follow the links to hear a few tunes from her bands, JingBang and the all-girl Danse McCabre!
+Follow the links to hear a few tunes from her band, the all-girl Danse McCabre!

 Where are we?